 - Demonstrates HCP as an enterprise-ready platform

-- Direct print queues to users, utilizing location-aware printing.
+- Direct print queues to users, utilising location-aware printing

 - User self-service for card enrolment, pin codes, and favourite printer settings

-All of this sounds pretty great on paper, but what kind of difference can a cloud print solution make out in the real world?
+All of this sounds pretty great on screen, but what kind of difference can a cloud printing solution make out in the real world?